MathieuxHugo/digital_thermal_right_lcd/README.md

 # digital_thermal_right_lcd
 A program that displays temperature on the thermal right cpu cooler's digital screen for Linux.

-# Phantom Spirit 120 evo exclusive branch with some ryzen cpu wattage readings from Zenpower kernel driver #
+# Phantom Spirit 120 evo exclusive branch with some ryzen cpu wattage readings from Zenpower kernel driver
+The code was made with AI stuff from Claude, i dont have much experience with coding in python and even less with that kind of LCD displays, some help with bringing a cleaner code and simplifiying methods would be much appreciated, by now, the code is a mess and i need to fix some things in the Led_display_ui, all the other things are working good with my current setup. please, let me know if there is a issue.

 # To build the controller :